- Box Office Bomb: Dreamworks' first. Budget, $95 million. Box office, $76,432,727.

-Creator Killer: After previously composing the The Lion King, the disappointing performing of this film botched the collaboration of composer Elton John and lyricist Tim Rice.
+- Creator Killer: After previously composing the The Lion King, the disappointing performing of this film botched the collaboration of composer Elton John and lyricist Tim Rice.
 They have not collaborated on any film since, and have mainly stuck to theatre.

 - Dueling Movies: Answer: Daily Double!.
 The Road to El Dorado is noteworthy for dueling thematically with not one, but two Disney Animated Canon films, with The Emperor's New Groove being the first (in the buddy-comedy in pre-colonial Latin America arena), and Atlantis: The Lost Empire being the second (in the hidden city with riches/Ms. Fanservice lead arena).
 El Dorado managed to lose to both (it was a clear-cut victory with The Emperor's New Groove, but not so much with Atlantis, which is in the exact same critical range as El Dorado .
 Atlantis was also a Box Office Bomb, but did end up making more money than El Dorado.